Research Assistant Training

 The UF Legal Lawton Chiles Information Center retains at least one student research assistant each semester to work on small, discrete faculty research projects.
 Library research assistants work on projects that are small enough that it does not make sense for the faculty member to hire their own research assistant or the faculty member has too much work for their current research assistant(s).
-Library research assistant labor is billed to faculty PDAs at the normal research assistant rate.

 Faculty Research Assistant Training